bengitiger/example-erp-laravel-bootstrap/README.md

 # ERP Example

-An example of an ERP system developed with [Laravel][laravel-link], build with the preset bootstrap.
+An example of an ERP system developed with [Laravel][laravel-link], build with the preset bootstrap and [PostgreSQL][postgresql-link] database.
 Other presets can be found in:

 * [example-erp-laravel-react][example-erp-laravel-react-link]
 * [example-erp-laravel-vuejs][example-erp-laravel-vuejs-link]